 A. General.
-The soil shall not contain rock more than one-and-a-half (1 1/2) inch in diameter.
-The soil shall not contain clay lumps more than one-half (1/2) inch in diameter.
+The soil shall not contain rock more than one and one-half inch in diameter.
+The soil shall not contain clay lumps more than one-half inch in diameter.
 The soil shall be free of all organic matter.
-The soil shall not contain more than two (2) percent soluble salts.
+The soil shall not contain more than two percent soluble salts.

 B. Soil compressive strength.
 Prior to the start of construction, fully-cured rammed earth soil samples shall be tested at an approved testing laboratory for compressive strength.
-The ultimate compressive strength of all rammed earth soil, stabilized or non-stabilized, shall be a minimum three-hundred (300) psi.
+The ultimate compressive strength of all rammed earth soil, stabilized or non-stabilized, shall be a minimum 300 psi.
 The compressive strength report shall be submitted with the permit application.
 This report may be waived if the builder provides certification of compliance.
 The certification must be dated within one year of the date on the application for the building permit.
 Samples tested shall be representative of soil to be used on the project for which the permit application is submitted.

 C. Stabilized rammed earth soil.
 The following shall apply to stabilization of rammed earth soil: Asphalt emulsion may not be used for stabilization of rammed earth soil.
 Thorough mixing of additives to the soil may be achieved by any method that assures a complete blending to a uniform color and texture.
-Stabilized soil is suitable soil that contains six (6) percent or more portland cement by weight or that passes ASTM D1633-00.
+Stabilized soil is suitable soil that contains six percent or more Portland cement by weight or that passes ASTM D1633-00.
 Samples tested shall be representative of soil to be used on the project for which the permit application is submitted.
 The compressive strength report shall be submitted with the permit application.
-Laboratory testing shall indicate rammed earth samples attained a minimum of two-hundred (200) psi. after seven (7) days.
+Laboratory testing shall indicate rammed earth samples attained a minimum of 200 psi after seven days.
 If a different soil is provided at any time during construction, it must meet the minimum requirements outlined above, prior to use in the structure.

 D. Unstabilized rammed earth soil.
-Unstabilized rammed earth soil is that containing less than six (6) percent portland cement by weight or that fails to pass ASTM D1633-00.
+Unstabilized rammed earth soil is that containing less than six percent Portland cement by weight or that fails to pass ASTM D1633-00.
 The exterior of such walls shall be protected with approved stucco systems or other method approved by the building official.
 Refer to 14.7.4.19 NMAC for weather-resistive barrier requirements.

 E. Amended soil.
 The following guidelines shall apply when amending soils to attain a qualified soil.
-Soil shall not contain rock greater than one-and-a-half (1 1/2) inch in diameter.
-Soil shall not contain clay lumps greater than one-half (1/2) inch diameter.
+Soil shall not contain rock greater than one and one-half inch in diameter.
+Soil shall not contain clay lumps greater than one-half inch diameter.
 Soil shall be free of organic matter.
-Soil shall not contain more than two (2) percent soluble salts.
+Soil shall not contain more than two percent soluble salts.
 Soils to be mixed shall be sufficiently dry to blend completely to one uniform color and texture.
 The amended soil shall be tested prior to use as per Subsection B of 14.7.4.14 NMAC.